CaptainCluster/PersonalPortfolio/README.md

 ![SASS](https://img.shields.io/badge/SASS-hotpink.svg?style=for-the-badge&logo=SASS&logoColor=white)

-This is a personal portfolio site I made.
+This is a personal portfolio site I, Ville Saloranta, made.
 It is the main project as part of the *Software Development Skills: Front-End* anytime course hosted by **LUT University**.

 ❓ Where to see the project?
 ---